 The Agency consulted all sixteen Aboriginal groups through a variety of methods including phone calls, emails, letters, and in-person meetings.
-The Agency requested written comments from Aboriginal groups on the project description (PD), the draft environmental impact statement (EIS) Guidelines, and the EIS Summary (Table 4-1).
+The Agency requested written comments from Aboriginal groups on the project description, the draft environmental impact statement (EIS) Guidelines, the EIS Summary, and the draft EA report (Table 2).
 The Agency provided regular updates to the Aboriginal groups to keep them informed of key developments and to solicit feedback.
-The Agency is inviting Aboriginal groups to provide comments on this EA report.

-Table 4-1: Aboriginal and Public Comment Opportunities during the Review of the Final EIS
+Table 2 Aboriginal and Public Comment Opportunities

-Document or Subject of Consultation Dates Summary of the PD September 4, 2012 to September 24, 2012 Draft EIS guidelines October 19, 2012 to November 19, 2012 EIS/EA report summary January 17, 2014 to February 17, 2014 Draft EA report October 3, 2014 to November 3, 2014
+Document or Subject of Consultation Dates Summary of the Project Description September 4, 2012 to September 24, 2012 Draft EIS guidelines October 19, 2012 to November 19, 2012 EIS/EA report summary January 17, 2014 to February 17, 2014 Draft EA report October 9, 2014 to November 8, 2014